suijingfeng/vkOpenArena/README.md

-I add a vulkan-based render module to this game, the vulkan-based render have the same visual effects with the default opengl1 render. ( Informing you in case of you are disapointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful depend more on the texture and shader provided ).
+I add a vulkan-based render module to this game, the vulkan-based render have the same visual effects with the default opengl1 render. ( Informing you in case of you are disapointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful or not depend more on the texture and shader provided than API itself).
 The project is under developing, so always check the lastest build.

-However, The opengl2 render module ported from ioq3 is more beatiful and powerful, you can play with the cvars(r\_pbr, r\_cubemapping, r\_hdr, r\_ssao ...) to enable corresponding feature.
+The opengl2 render module ported from ioq3 is more beatiful and powerful, you can play with the cvars(r\_pbr, r\_cubemapping, r\_hdr, r\_ssao ...) to enable corresponding feature.
 It also consume more compute power and need more memory, set com\_hunkMegs to 256 instand 128, otherwise it will quit and inform you hunk